compucorp/drupal7-security-updates/README.md

 If there are security updates available, they will be pushed to a branch named `<tag or master>_security_updates`.
 A Pull Request will also be created targetting `master`.
 Both the commit and the Pull Request will contain a list of all the modules which have been updated, including their current version and the version they have been updated to.

+For projects that require CiviCRM, there's also a `CIVICRM_ROOT` variable that can be useful.
+The image ships with a standard `civicrm.settings.php` file, which will be used while setting up the site for updates.
+The variable specifies the root directory of CiviCRM.
+By default, it points to `sites/all/modules/civicrm`, but, if necessary, the variable can be set to point to a different location.

 ## Notifying about updates